rust-lang/rust/text/0000-ques-in-main.md

 We also need to decide where the trait should live.
 One obvious place is in `std::process`, because that is where `exit(i32)` is; on the other hand, this is basic enough that it may make sense to put at least some of it in libcore.
+Note that the `start` lang item is not in libcore.

 I don't know what impls of `Termination` should be available beyond the ones listed above, nor do I know what impls should be in libcore.
-Most importantly, I do not know whether it is necessary to impl Termination for `Box<T> where T: Termination`.
-It might be that Box's existing impl of Deref renders this unnecessary.

 It may make sense to provide a type alias like